project-flogo/rules/examples/flogo/trackntrace/README.md

   <img src ="./trackntrace.png" />
 </p>

 In detail, above image represents state change for a given package.
-Consider insert package event this will insert a package into cluster with state as `normal`.
+Consider insert package event this will insert a package into network with state as `normal`.
 This package now accepts only `sitting` event.
 When `sitting` event is triggered, a 10 seconds timer is created to trigger `delayed` event, within 10s only `moving` event can cancel the timer and state is changed to `moving` otherwise `delayed` event gets triggered.
 If `dropped` event occurs on a package with `moving` state, then package state is changed to `dropped`.
 Any package with state as `dropped` or `delayed` is retracted from network.
 You have to insert the package again to use.

 ### Actions used here